“While we must acknowledge emergence in design and system development, a little planning can avoid much waste.”

 Coordinating Architecture Through PI Planning

 During PI Planning, architects support the teams creating the next increment’s plans.
 They present the architectural briefing as part of the planning agenda.
-As teams create their plans during breakouts, architects roam the room to ensure teams plan technical work properly and ensure they are accounting for Program Enabler work properly.
+As teams create their plans during breakouts, architects roam the room to ensure teams plan technical work properly and ensure they are accounting for the ART’s Enabler work properly.
 And they address any questions and concerns.

 Architects support the Management Review to address architectural and technical issues on potential adjustments.
 They also participate with Business Owners as they assign value to the teams’ PI Objectives.
 They explain, in business terms, how enablers and other technical work support their overall objectives and lobby for their need and importance.